 For asthma sufferers, rescue inhalers play an important role in management and treatment.
 If a sudden attack occurs, this short-acting inhaler quickly relaxes the tightened muscles around the airways and restores air flow to the lungs.

-These medications are taken on a daily basis to prevent symptoms and include various inhalers and oral medications.
+These medications are taken daily to prevent symptoms and include various inhalers and oral medications.

 If you are concerned about preventing food allergies, Dr. Kelso says to introduce all foods to your child.
 While a decade ago parents were told to withhold potential allergens, that theory has been debunked.
 Indeed, some research shows that delaying these foods may increase the chance that your child will develop a food allergy.